Abduman21/Abduman21/README.md

 - 💞️ I’m looking to collaborate on other web developers
 - 📫 How to reach me abrsh6321@gmail.com
 - 😄 Pronouns:native
-- ⚡ Fun fact: i'm xtrovertt
+- ⚡ Fun fact: i'm extrovert
+-

 <!---
 Abduman21/Abduman21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.